-New York, NY – The Intrepid Fallen Heroes Fund announced it received a donation of $5,000 from Henningsen Injury Attorneys, P.C. in Atlanta, GA, in support of the ongoing #MakeItVisiblecampaign for the construction of nine NICoE (National Intrepid Center of Excellence) Satellite Centers at military bases around the country, designed to provide new hope for those suffering from Traumatic Brain Injury (TBI) and Post Traumatic Stress (PTS).
+New York, NY – The Intrepid Fallen Heroes Fund announced it received a donation of $5,000 from Henningsen Injury Attorneys, P.C. in Atlanta, GA, in support of their ongoing #MakeItVisible campaign for the construction of nine NICoE (National Intrepid Center of Excellence) Satellite Centers at military bases around the country, designed to provide new hope for those suffering from Traumatic Brain Injury (TBI) and Post Traumatic Stress (PTS).

 “I have seen these brain injuries first hand and they are devastating,” said Todd Henningsen, Managing Partner of Henningsen Injury Attorneys, Inc. “The first trial I was ever involved in was a traumatic brain injury as a result of a car accident.
 It was not apparent to outsiders that our client had suffered a brain injury, but the symptoms affected every part of his life.
 What I like most about this campaign is the real world applications it has for those not only injured in the military context, but also it broader application to civilian life and the help it can provide to all of the people suffering from these injuries.”